Sam Houston Bearkats baseball: 1T denotes 1st Team selection, 2T denotes 2nd Team selection, 3T denotes 3rd Team selection, HM denotes Honorable Mention, and F denotes freshman selection.Post-season awards

 In 2001 the Bearkats set a new tournament record for runs scored in a game with 22.
-Third baseman Douglas Moulder and right fielder Josh Harrison both contributed with 2 home runs and 7 R.B.I.s each, also tying each other for the tournament record.
+Third baseman Douglas Moulder and right fielder Josh Harrison both contributed with 2 home runs and 7 RBIs each, also tying each other for the tournament record.
 Harrison also stole 3 bases in the game.
 For Moulder, it was his 9th multi-homer game of the season< a school record.

 Harrison and Moulder are also tied for the longest home run at Bearkats Stadium.
 In 1998 Harrison blasted a shot 437 ft.
 The following year, Moulder launched a ball the same distance in his second hit as a Bearkat.

-Seven players have also been selected as the Southland Conference Tournament Most Valuable Player.
+Seven players have also been selected as the conference tournament's Most Valuable Player: